 Why does the Police Department Need a New Station?

-This ballot measure is the culmination of more than two years of study by the citizens’ Needs Assessment Task Force, the City Council and city staff.
+This ballot measure was the culmination of more than two years of study by the citizens’ Needs Assessment Task Force, the City Council and city staff.
 The task force reviewed numerous options presented in the form of a professional needs analysis before making its recommendation to City Council identifying construction of a new police station on the existing Government Center property as the best course of action to ensure a continuation of high-quality police services well into the future.

 The new police station will address several deficiencies outlined in the needs analysis including: